 Expected delivery: 3-7 business days, Canada/US.
 Mail is picked up and dropped off Monday - Friday, once a day.
 Note that statutory holidays may affect mail delivery during those weeks.
 HOC cannot accept responsibility for lost or delayed letters and/or packages.

-Sending Mail: To send mail on behalf of your campers or for yourself, bring the mail to the camp office prior to town run, departing daily around 1:30 pm.
+Sending Mail Out: To send mail out on behalf of yourself, bring the mail to the camp office prior to town run, departing daily around 1:30 pm.